UNDP ART, supporting local development

 UNDP ART in Brussels

-In Brussels, UNDP ART has been present since September 2012.
+In Brussels, UNDP ART has been present since September 2012 and from 2014, the International Coordination of UNDP ART fully operates from the UNDP Brussels Representantion Office.
 Brussels is a hub for European affairs, and in addition to the EU-institutions, many European regions and cities are present in Brussels.
 Already, several European regions are important partners for decentralized cooperation in developing countries.

 Through the gateway that UNDP ART provides, its presence in Brussels has been able to engage more effectively with European actors involved in local development.
 The aim is that this will create closer links between European regions/cities and regions/cities in developing countries.
 The potential for deeper engagement is great, as in 2011 the Programme had the support of more than 1,600 decentralized cooperation partners (600 from the North and 1,000 from the South) and 40 regional networks and associations.
 Through an active presence in Brussels, UNDP ART aims to link European decentralized partners, with partners in the South.